canadadev/site/content/benefits/banking.md

 Preferred rates for mortgages and lines of credit up to $20,000* Preferred pricing for SEI mutual funds (O Class)

-To take advantage of this offer, email Coast Capital here. (hyperlink to inbox – pre-code to link to personal package questions).
+To take advantage of this offer, please fill out the [form](/personal-banking).

 ### BUSINESS PACKAGE:
 Enjoy one year of waived monthly fees on a business account Preferred rates and no setup fees on Business Loans and Lines of Credit*

-To take advantage of this offer, email Coast Capital here. (hyperlink to inbox – precode to link to personal package questions).
+To take advantage of this offer, please fill out the [form](/business-banking).

 [Terms and Conditions](/pdfs/coast_disclaimer.pdf)